 Most bloggers start with ads and work up to working with sponsors.
 But, for the most part, that isn’t going to pay your rent unless you have a gazillion in traffics each month.

-For me, personally, my main income source is affiliate marketing.
+For me, personally, my main income source is affiliate marketing at the time I wrote this post.
 This entire year, I’ve taken a lot of time to study just how it works and I’ve found there are different stages (or levels, if you will) of affiliate marketing.

 In the beginning, you put on any and all affiliate marketing companies that line up with your brand, your good name and character, and your audience needs.
 If you’re a recipe blog, you can be an affiliate for cookbooks you love and use.
 If you’re a mom blog, you can be an affiliate for baby products, kids crafts, and so on.

 You go through all your posts and enter in your affiliate links (using the Pretty Link plug in of course, to save you time when/if links change) and you’re good to go.
 Every time you post on something relevant, you remember to put your affiliate links in there.

 But there comes a time in your blogging career, at your more advanced stage of affiliate marketing, when you will stop putting so many affiliate links in your posts.
 In fact, you stop linking within your own posts so much too.